Audit and corporate governance reform: UK SOX and the case for strong internal controls

-Why you need to act now to strengthen your internal controls
+Why you need to act now to strengthen your risk management and internal controls

 The Government’s proposed reforms to audit and corporate governance include measures that emphasise the need for and importance of better internal controls.
 These include: